ckx1027/learngit/gitskills/README.md

-# gitskills will be change!
+# gitskills will be change